 Symptoms can include fever, dry cough, shortness of breath and tiredness.
 In more severe cases, infection can cause pneumonia or breathing difficulties.
 More rarely, the disease can be fatal.

 These symptoms are similar to the flu (influenza) or the common cold, which are a lot more common than COVID-19.
 This is why testing is required to confirm if someone has COVID-19.
 It’s important to remember that key prevention measures are the same – frequent hand washing, and respiratory hygiene (cover your cough or sneeze with a flexed elbow or tissue, then throw away the tissue into a closed bin).
 Also, there is a vaccine for the flu – so remember to keep yourself and your child up to date with vaccinations.

 How does the COVID-19 virus spread?

-The virus is transmitted through direct contact with respiratory droplets of an infected person (generated through coughing, sneezing, talking, singing) get into the mouth, nose or eyes of people who are nearby.
+The virus is spread mainly when respiratory droplets from an infected person (generated through coughing, sneezing, talking, singing) get into the mouth, nose or eyes of people who are nearby.
 People may also become infected by touching their mouth, nose or eyes after touching surfaces contaminated with the virus.
-The COVID-19 virus may survive on surfaces for a few hours to several days, but simple disinfectants can kill it.
-Studies to date suggest that the virus that causes COVID-19 is mainly transmitted through contact with respiratory droplets, rather than through the air.
+The COVID-19 virus may also survive on surfaces for a few hours to several days, although simple disinfectants can kill it.